 1. Analyze the differences between performing to the letter of the law in each country versus using an ethical universal to provide standards for business practices.

-2. Learn and apply the importance of learning and documenting the differences in the firm’s responsibilities in varying locations and countries.
+2. Apply the importance of learning and documenting the differences in the firm’s responsibilities in varying locations and countries.

 3. Assess when the firm and its partners/managers should use legal standards or ethical universals to come to their understanding of the issue

-4. Assess what would be appropriate behavior for that international locale and what would be an appropriate response in the U. S.
+4. Assess what would be appropriate management? behavior for France and what would be an appropriate response in the U. S.

 5. Research best practices that would cover that type of incident, evaluate those best practices and make possible improvements where possible.